ndiego/social-sharing-block/readme.txt

 **Changed**

 * Update minimum required WordPress version to 6.2.
 We want to be utilizing the latest functionality in WordPress.
-* Change the color picker component to integrated better with Core.
+* Change the color picker component to integrate better with Core.

 **Fixed**